castorini/pyserini/README.md

 python -m unittest
 ```

+Assuming all tests pass, you should be ready to go!

 ## Simple Usage

 Here's a sample pre-built index on TREC Disks 4 &amp; 5 to play with (used in the [TREC 2004 Robust Track](https://github.com/castorini/anserini/blob/master/docs/regressions-robust04.md)):